face0xff/ctf/2021/Aero_CTF_2021/not_received_prize.md

 It is completely broken, because of encoding reasons.
 All "special" bytes are replaced with garbage (such as \x89 -> \xef\xbf\xbd), and it is not reversible.

-The [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Sending_and_Receiving_Binary_Data) has stuff to stay about it; we should specify `xhr.responseType = "arraybuffer";` to receive an *array buffer*, which we can then process the right away, for instance to encode it into base64.
+The [Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Sending_and_Receiving_Binary_Data) has stuff to say about it; we should specify `xhr.responseType = "arraybuffer";` to receive an *array buffer*, which we can then process the right away, for instance to encode it into base64.

 However, it does not work; we get an error saying `responseType` cannot be set for synchronous requests.
 Indeed: